 This kind of situation has also put a lot of pressure on those DSLR aforementioned manufacturers to create even more competitive products and to also jump on the mirrorless bandwagon themselves (we’ll talk more about those devices in one of our upcoming reviews).
 This time we’re focusing on one of the biggest competitors any mirrorless camera has in 2018, a DSLR that has been praised by main as one of the most groundbreaking ones ever made, the Nikon D850.
-It is one of those products that try to bring as many impressive features as possible at a price that will be easily accessible by every professional out there and even by some enthusiast and hobbyists with deeper than average pockets.
+Just like Nikon D750 that has great reviews, Nikon D850 is also one of those Nikon’s best camera that try to bring as many impressive features as possible at a price that will be easily accessible by every professional out there and even by some enthusiast and hobbyists with deeper than average pockets.
 It’s certainly more expensive than a lot of mid-range and high-end DSLRs and mirrorless cameras on the market, but only a couple among them will be able to match its specifications to some degree.

 Nikon has really been pushing the boundaries with their DSLRs for the last couple of years and are now doing the same with their new mirrorless cameras (we are anxiously awaiting our chance to review them), but the D850 is their first flagship product that seemingly brings no compromises on any of its functions and capabilities (even when it comes to video recording, something that wasn’t always one of the strongest suits of Nikon’s cameras).
 It’s equipped with a high-resolution sensor, durable body, very large battery pack, extremely capable AF system, a whole range of wireless technologies, great viewfinder and LCD units, impressively fast burst rate (considering the amount of data that has to be processed in a short amount of time) and a lot more features that we have yet to cover through the entirety of this review.
 Among the few possible reasons you could have against the decision of investing in a camera like the D850 (like the omission of a pop-up flash or the relatively high price) the biggest one could be this camera’s inability to compete with any of the mirrorless cameras in terms of portability, as it is one of the biggest and heaviest modern DSLRs out there (not comparing it with specialist devices like the Nikon D5 or the Canon EOS-1D X Mark II).